IMPACT

 STAKEHOLDER FEEDBACK

-We spoke to six product & business stakeholders to understand their expectations and thoughts for the new SB card application.
+We spoke to six product & business stakeholders to understand their expectations and goals for the new SB card application.
 Here were some of the main takeaways:

 "WE HAVE MORE QUESTIONS AND PAGES THAN OUR COMPETITORS"